 One easy thing you can do is talk to your child often and model new vocabulary words.
 “Modeling” simply means using those words in front of your child.
 Kids need to hear language and be engaged in conversation.
 Even if you don’t think your child will respond to you, talk to them anyway!
 The important part is to give them the chance.

 You can also model conversations with other family members in front of your child.
-Kids can pick up new words and learn how to have a back-and-forth of conversation by watching others.
+Kids can pick up new words and learn how to have a back-and-forth conversation by watching others.

 2 Play with your child